-The Delanco Township Historic Preservation Advisory Board is pleased to present this timeline of Delanco history.
+The Delanco History Board is pleased to present this timeline of Delanco history.
 The events and dates reported are accurate to the best of our knowledge, but we welcome any corrections or additions that you might suggest.
 We believe that the best local history is an interactive experience among all those interested in the subject, and we encourage you to share your knowledge with us by writing to us at 770 Coopertown Road, Delanco, NJ 08075-4498.

 1598: The Dutch claimed to be the first to visit the Delaware River in this year.